-- 33.11.1 A candidate for first appointment as International Judge shall have complied in the 4 years prior to 1 September of the year of application, with the requirements of System 1, that is to say: - (a) have attended an ISAF Judging Seminar within the last four years prior to 1 September of the year of application but not later than 14 October in that year; - (b) have passed a written examination designed to show an intimate knowledge of the Racing Rules within the last four years prior to 1 September of the year of application but not later than 14 October in that year; - (c) have served as a member of a protest committee for at least three principal fleet racing events.
+- 33.11.1 A candidate for first appointment as International Judge shall have complied in the 4 years prior to 14 October of the year of application, with the requirements of System 1, that is to say: - (a) have attended an ISAF Judging Seminar within the four years prior to 14 October of the year of application but not later than 14 October in that year; - (b) have passed a written examination designed to show an intimate knowledge of the Racing Rules within the last four years prior to 14 October of the year of application - (c) have served as a member of a protest committee for at least three principal fleet racing events.
 At two of these three events the candidate shall have been a member of an International Jury.
-One of these three events shall have been outside the candidate's Group or Member National Authority; and - (d) have obtained three completed IJSC reference forms from the relevant jury chairmen.
+One of these three events shall have been outside the candidate's Group or Member National Authority; and

+(d) have obtained three completed IJSC reference forms from the relevant jury chairmen.
 Only IJSC forms completed by International Judges shall be valid for consideration.